Hyyote/In-depth-Windows-tweaking/README.md

 **Regedit mouse tweaks**

-The settings found in HKCU\Control Panel\Mouse have been tested extensively, starting with numerous mouse fixes that modified SmoothMouseX and Y curves without any real benefit to games with proper mouse input.
+   - The settings found in HKCU\Control Panel\Mouse have been tested extensively, starting with numerous mouse fixes that modified SmoothMouseX and Y curves without any real benefit to games with proper mouse input.

-In short, mouse acccel cannot be disabled with regedit changes for the time being, but I found the best configuration for myself: https://github.com/Hyyote/files-/blob/main/Windows%2010/mouse.reg
+   - In short, mouse acccel cannot be disabled with regedit changes for the time being, but I found the best configuration for myself: https://github.com/Hyyote/files-/blob/main/Windows%2010/mouse.reg

 <br>
 <br>

 **Display scaling and custom resolutions**

-It's generally recommended to use display scaling and native resolutions.
+   - It's generally recommended to use display scaling and native resolutions.
 However Windows complicates things with an additional setting that needs to be changed in order to really use display scaling:

-in regedit, go to HKLM\SYSTEM\ControlSet001\Control\GraphicsDrivers\Configuration\<DisplayID>\00\00<br>
+   - HKLM\SYSTEM\ControlSet001\Control\GraphicsDrivers\Configuration\<DisplayID>\00\00<br>

 change Scaling to 0